MIT Media Lab Course - Fall 2013

 A long-standing dream of artificial intelligence has been to put that kind of knowledge into computers.
 It is a hard problem, but considerable progress has been made over the last few years.
 We may have gotten too used to putting common sense in that category of "impossible" problems and overlooked opportunities to actually put this kind of knowledge to work.

 This course will explore the state of the art in Commonsense Knowledge and Reasoning, and its application to interactive user interfaces.
-Students will do programming projects on mobile platforms that provide "goal-oriented" interfaces.
+Students will do programming projects that provide "goal-oriented" interfaces.
 We need to explore new interface designs that don't require complete solutions to the common sense problem, but can make good use of partial knowledge and human-computer collaboration.

 The class is limited to 25 students; permission of instructor required if demand exceeds that.

 Listeners will be allowed only if you agree to fully participate (do all the readings and the final project).
 No spectators.
 Please contact Henry Lieberman if your status is not a regular MIT undergraduate or graduate student.

 We will require reading and writing short critiques of two or three papers per week.
 One paper will be assigned in class for everyone to read.
 Each week we will have a list of readings and you may choose one or two readings from the list (or one of your own choosing that is relevant to the week's theme).
 You should write a one-page review of the reading and post it on the course Wiki.
 You may also react to others' postings, as in any Wiki.